 The reason being that it can give off toxic fumes which can make you decidedly ill.
 Plastic contains a chemical called Bisphenol A (BPA) and other chemicals called phthalates.

 BPA is a clear solid which is used in lining food and beverage cans as well as in certain plastics.
 It’s also used to make thermal paper (like what you’d find in sales receipts) and certain epoxy and vinyl resins.

-There is some debate about whether or not it’s a health risk but it’s ability to mimic oestrogen and the presence of certain steroids cause the chemical to bind to certain cells in the body and disrupt endocrine system.
+There is some debate about whether or not plastic toxins cause serious harm but it’s ability to mimic estrogen and the presence of certain steroids cause the chemical to bind to certain cells in the body and disrupt endocrine system.

-BPA also affects the reproductive system and there are some studies that link the chemical to cancer.
+BPA also affects the human reproductive system and there are some previous studies that link the chemical to some really nasty diseases.

 Phthalates are chemicals that are added to plastics to increase durability, flexibility, transparency, and their general longevity.
 Unfortunately, there are also significant health-related issues with these chemicals.

 Like BPA, Phthalates affect the endocrine and reproductive systems by inhibiting the production of hormones, decreasing arousal and satisfaction (in women) and decreased fertility in men – although, there hasn’t been any concrete proof of this.

 How to Do It

 The process of boiling water in a plastic bottle is very simple.
 You start a fire and place the bottle of water in the fire; moving the bottle around every so often to get an even heat.